About the game

 FIT Food is an online multiplayer card game.
 Have fun playing and learning about food at the same time.
 How do food items compare on healthiness, cost, and environmental impact?
 You probably know more than you think - but there will be surprises and new perspectives when playing the game.

-Each player has a deck of cards.
-All cards show some food, detailing
+Each player gets a deck of cards.
+Each card shows a type of food, detailing

 A game consists of several rounds, each with a challenge like "Most calories per 100g".
 Play the best card for the challenge to win the round.
 If more than one card is best, then the fastest player wins.

 There are several game levels from beginner to super-pro.
 The game gets more difficult as the time to choose a card goes down and the number of cards to choose from goes up.